bjlkeng/bjlkeng.github.io/source/posts/practical-satisfiability-and-np-complete-problems.rst

 to solve a decision problem (correctly) and its run-time scales polynomially with the size of the input, then you've got a polynomial time decision problem.
 Another name for this class of decision problems is "**P**".
-For example, the decision problem (let's call it `FINDX`):
+For example, let's define a decision problem `FINDX`:

     `FINDX`: Does an array of :math:`n` integers :math:`A = [a_1, a_2, \ldots, a_n]` contain integer :math:`x`?

-is in **P** because it's simple to write an algorithm that gives yes/no in linear time in the size of the array :math:`n` [3]_.
+`FINDX` is in the class of decision problems **P** because it's simple to write an algorithm that gives a yes/no answer in linear time in the size of the array :math:`A` [3]_.
+A more succinct way of saying this is that `FINDX` is in **P**.

 |h3| NP What? |h3e|

 So up to this point, I think most programmers will have a reasonable understanding of these concepts.
 Where it gets hairy is when we start talking about **NP** problems.
-The underlying idea is not complicated, it's just, well, strange.
+The underlying idea is not complicated but it is, well, strange.

 When we write code, most of us are thinking about how to solve a problem.
 It's quite natural to do so and, in fact, we've defined a set of problems based on how fast we can solve them, the class of problems called **P**.
-However, NP problems are defined differently.
-It's not about how fast we can solve a problem, but how fast we can verify a potential answer to the problem [4]_.
+However, **NP** problems are defined differently.
+It's not about how fast we can solve a problem, but how fast we can *verify* a potential answer to the problem [4]_.
-In particular, **NP** is about how fast we can verify that this potential answer is correct.
+In particular, **NP** is about how fast we can verify a potential answer (and proof of that answer) is correct.
 Say what?

-Let's look back at our example.
-If we take the above example above of finding :math:`x` in an array :math:`A`, we're not trying to figure out solution to this problem, we're trying to figure out something different:
+Let's look back at our example to make a bit more sense of this definition.
+If we take the above example above of finding :math:`x` in an array :math:`A`, we're not trying to figure out a solution to this problem, we're trying to figure out something different:

-    Given :math:`A = [a_1, a_2, \ldots, a_n]`, we are either told that
+    Given :math:`A = [a_1, a_2, \ldots, a_n]`, we are told that :math:`x` is in
-    :math:`x` is in :math:`A` or it is not (i.e. the potential answer is yes or no), can we write an algorithm (in polynomial time) to figure out if what we are told is correct?
+    :math:`A` and some proof (like the index into :math:`A` where `x` is), can we write an algorithm (in polynomial time) to figure out if what we are told is correct?

-It turns out, yes, we can write that algorithm, it's going to look very similar to the one we used above [5]_.
+It turns out, yes, we can write that algorithm: we just need to look up the index where :math:`x` is said to be.
 So we would say, that `FINDX` is in (the class of decision problems called) **NP**.

 Stop and think about this for a second.
 To figure out if `FINDX` was an **NP** problem, we didn't look at how easy it was to solve, but rather how easy it was to verify a potential solution was correct!?
 Why would we ever want to define problems in such strange, roundabout way?

 It turns out that many important, naturally arising problems can be classified as **NP**.
-Here are some more examples (try to see if you figure out why it would be classified as an **NP** problem):
+Here are some more examples (try to see if you figure out why these would be classified as **NP** problems [5]_ ):

 * "Is an array of integers sorted?" (might want something like this for binary search)
 * "Is there a path from vertex :math:`s` to vertex :math:`t` in graph :math:`G`?" (something that you might want to do in a program like Google Maps).